 (2) The denominator Y is the hospital's total number of inpatient days in the same period as the numerator's.
 Inpatient day includes each day in which an individual (including a newborn) is an inpatient in the hospital, whether or not the individual is in a specialized ward and whether or not the individual remains in the hospital for lack of suitable placement elsewhere.

 "Medical assistance administration (MAA)" means the health and recovery services administration (HRSA), or a successor administration, within the department authorized by the department's secretary to administer the acute care portion of the Title XIX medicaid, Title XXI state children's health insurance program (SCHIP), and other medical assistance programs, with the exception of certain nonmedical services for persons with chronic disabilities.
-"Medical assistance program"

 means the state-administered limited scope of care provided to general assistance-unemployable (GAU) recipients, and recipients of alcohol and drug addiction services provided under chapter 74.50

 "Medicare cost report" means the medicare cost report (Form 2552-96), or successor document, completed and submitted annually by a hospital provider:

 (1) To medicare intermediaries at the end of a provider's selected fiscal accounting period to establish hospital reimbursable costs for per diem and ancillary services; and

 (2) To medicaid to establish appropriate DRG and other rates for payment of services rendered.

 "Medicare crossover" means a claim involving a client who is eligible for both medicare benefits and medicaid.

 "Medicare fee schedule (MFS)" means the official CMS publication of medicare policies and relative value units for the resource based relative value scale (RBRVS) payment program.

-.
-"Medicare buy-in premium" -
+"Medicare buy-in premium" - See "buy-in premium."